 The following post is from Kristina of Toddler Approved:

 At Christmas time I am always looking for ways to connect with my kids while also having them help me with gifts for family members and friends.
-One simple way to get kids involved with gift giving is to have them help create special homemade gift wrap.
-This week we got out some old brown paper bags, paint, cookie cutters, and a few other painting tools and had fun creating together while talking and laughing and making Christmas plans.
+One simple way to get kids involved with gift-giving is to have them help create special homemade gift wrap.
+This week we got out some old brown paper bags, paint, cookie cutters from Flycalf, and a few other painting tools and had fun creating together while talking and laughing and making Christmas plans.

 - brown bags